Skip to main content

 Professor

 Dr. Lyke is a clinical translational investigator with recognized expertise in malaria, tropical diseases, and parasite immunology.
-Dr. Lyke conducts malaria and tropical diseases vaccine studies.
-Dr. Lyke has rebuilt the malaria challenge capabilities at UMB, which has led to novel vaccine work including the first-in-humans challenge trial of a whole-organism Pf sporozoite malaria vaccine and the first-in-humans aseptic malaria challenge.
+Dr. Lyke conducts malaria and tropical disease vaccine studies.
+Dr. Lyke has rebuilt the malaria challenge capabilities at UMB, which has led to novel vaccine work, including the first-in-humans challenge trial of a whole-organism Pf sporozoite malaria vaccine and the first-in-humans aseptic malaria challenge.

 Portrait of Robert McCann